grscheller/neovim-notes/regExp.md

 ```

 According to this Linux man page,
-POSIX.2 refers to "*extended regular expresions*" as
+POSIX.2 refers to "*extended regular expresions*" as both
 "*modern regular expresions*" and "*egrep regular expressions*."
 It also refers to "*simple regular expressions*" as
 "*obsolete regular expressions*" and "*basic regular expressions*"